vondas-network/webglo/README.md

 | #12102426 | [link](https://ordinals.com/preview/181bd2f56701a42053c816809ae62f77739982523ff5607ada0022799b91a6d9i0) |

 # Tutorial

-## Why is this important?

-- OpenGL allows for high-fidelity graphics by working directly with the GPU.
-WebGL is the web version of OpenGL.
-If you’ve used a computer in the past 30 years, you’ve experienced OpenGL graphics.
-For example, Three.js is a user-friendly wrapper for WebGL.
-- Empower others to push the limits of graphical possibilities on the Bitcoin blockchain.
-- The size of a shader is small, which makes it great for inscribing.
-Technically, there is no size limitation to shaders that I know of.
-- No external dependencies.
-HTML5 + Javascript is all you need.
-- A HTML5 + WebGL website example inscription hasn’t happened yet.

 ## HTML5 Template
 To start, I needed a working example which demonstrated how to run a WebGL example within a HTML5 file.
 The key was finding one that loads a _fragment shader_.
 Luckily, I found a working an [example](https://wolftype.github.io/200c/about/) from Pablo Colapinto that runs locally without any external dependencies.
 This example is pasted below.